 8. Once the Sheepskin car seat cover is completely dry brush the area to fluff up and bring to its original appearance.

-Here are the instructions for how to wash sheepskin if they need a thorough cleaning:
+Here are the instructions for how to clean sheepskin seat covers if they need a thorough cleaning:

 1. Remove all hooks